- About Us

 Benefits vary depending on the level of membership, and may include eligibility for MMP grants, mentor referrals, discounts on registration for MMP trainings and workshops, priority for in-kind donations of admissions, tickets and match activities, a listing in MMP’s online program directory, and access to an exclusive section of the web site.

-As of January 2012, some benefits previously available to non-member programs in our database shifted exclusively to programs in membership.
+Some benefits previously available to non-member programs in our database shifted exclusively to programs in membership.
 Benefit changes for programs include:

 MMP is excited to promote high-quality standards in Quality-Based Membership and identify even more resources available to programs in membership.

 Mentoring programs can pursue three different levels of Quality-Based Membership: